What is the Veterans House?

-The Veteran House is a home away from home for Veterans receiving outpatient medical care and family members of hospitalized Veterans.
-It features 28 fully furnished guest suites with private baths, a common kitchen and dining area, laundry and recreation rooms.
-It is located at 2669 Cold Spring Road in Indianapolis, Indiana.
+The Veterans House, located on our Cold Spring Road Campus, offers a safe, comfortable and homelike environment for Veterans receiving extended outpatient medical care and their family members.
+It features 28 fully furnished guest rooms with private baths, a common kitchen and dining area, laundry and recreation rooms.

-How do I get referred to the Veteran House?
+How do I get referred to the Veterans House?

 If you or your family member(s) meet the eligibility criteria, a VA case manager or other clinical provider will submit a lodging request to the Veterans House.
 You will then be contacted by the Veterans House Program Manager regarding room availability and check-in details.

-Who is eligible to stay at the Veteran House?
+Who is eligible to stay at the Veterans House?

 Veterans or family members must meet all of the following criteria: